asreview/asreview-server-stack/README.md

 ### Parameters in the .env file

 The `.env` file contains parameters to deploy all containers.
-All variables that end with the `_PORT` suffix refer to the containers' internal and external network ports.
+All variables that end with the `_PORT` suffix refer to the containers' external network ports.
 The prefix of these variables explains for which container they are used.
 Note that the external port of the frontend container, the container that will be directly used by the end-user, is 8080 and not 80.
 Change this to